-Yes, generally every court is requiring parties who have minor children to attend some form of a parenting seminar.
-The cost for this seminar is generally $30.00 and takes 4 hours to complete.
+Generally, every court is requiring parties who have minor children to attend some form of a parenting seminar.
+The cost for this seminar is generally $30 and takes four hours to complete.
 Your attorney will supply you with a schedule if you are required to attend.

 What is the difference between legal and physical custody?

 The standard in Georgia is the best interest of the child.
-The Court will usually take into consideration the following factors:
+The following issues are just some of the factors that the court will take into consideration:

 - Each parent’s knowledge and familiarity of the child and the child’s needs